 Inventory Management 101: All You Need to Know

-To start with, what is an inventory?
-Inventory can be defined as an idle stock of physical goods that translate to economic value, and are held in various forms by a business in its custody awaiting packaging, storage, and delivery in a future point of time.
+To start with, what is inventory?
+Inventory can be defined as an idle stock of physical goods that translate to economic value.
+It is held in various forms by a business in its custody awaiting packaging, storage, and delivery in a future point of time.
 Inventory and its optimal management are of utmost importance for the organizations that are into production, trading, sale, and service of various products.
 Simply put, inventory is a necessary evil for such businesses.

 Now, let’s discuss the inventory management meaning.
 Inventory management can be defined as the system used to organize and track all the physical goods under the custody of the business at any point in time.
 It is a crucial business function that determines the current state of the supply chain and the anticipated revenue stream, and growth opportunities.